Facebook Pixel tracking image

 James Allen Australia Tax & Duty Calculator for importing Rings or Diamonds

-James Allen Australia - Duty/Tax Calculator
+James Allen - Duty & Tax Calculator

 Australian Customs

-Importing a Diamond or Jewellery into Australia -FAQ
+Importing a Diamond or Jewellery into Australia - FAQ

-This is the Link: N10 Customs
+View the form: N10 Customs

-3. Customs: The N10 or Formal Entry Form above has a set fee; Entry Fee for Items over $1000 – $10’000= $88 Formal Entry Fee for Items over $10’000 += $190
+Customs: The N10 or Formal Entry Form discussed above has a set fee.
+Entry Fee for Items ranging from $1000 to less than $10’000 = $90.
+Formal Entry Fee for Items $10’000 and over = $192.

-6. Duty Checker: Australian Government – Free Trade Portal Website
+Duty Checker: Australian Government – Free Trade Portal Website

-Returing your Jewellery back OVERSEAS
+Returning your Jewellery back Overseas

-James Allen.com clearly state (below) that you only pay a fee of $50 (US) to return your ring or diamond.
-Which isn’t too bad really for an international shipment with insurance, but there is no mention of refunding the GST and Duty if it’s a finished jewellery item.
+JamesAllen.com clearly states that you only pay a fee of $50 (US) to return your ring or diamond.
+This is not unreasonable for an international shipment with insurance.
+However, there is no mention of refunds for GST or import duty if the item is a finished piece of jewellery.

 James Allen Return Shipping Information